Component Object Model: Nano-COM

 Some implementations of Nano-COM such as Direct3D eschew the allocator functions and restrict themselves to only use caller-allocated buffers.

 Nano-COM has no notion of classes, apartments, marshaling, registration, etc. Rather, object references are simply passed across function boundaries and allocated via standard language constructs (e.g., C++ new operator).

-The basis of Nano-COM was used by Mozilla to bootstrap Firefox (called XPCOM), and is currently in use as the base ABI technology for DirectX/Direct3D/DirectML.
+Nano-COM is currently in use as the base ABI technology for DirectX/Direct3D/DirectML.

 Security

 In Internet Explorer

 Since an ActiveX control (any COM component) runs as native code, with no sandboxing protection, there are few restrictions on what it can do.
 Using ActiveX components, as Internet Explorer supported, in a web page lead to problems with malware infections.

 Microsoft recognized the problem as far back as 1996 when Charles Fitzgerald said, "We never made the claim up front that ActiveX is intrinsically secure".
 Later versions of Internet Explorer prompt the user before installing an ActiveX control, allowing them to block installation.

 As a level of protection, an ActiveX control is signed with a digital signature to guarantee authenticity.

 It is also possible to disable ActiveX controls altogether, or to allow only a selected few.